Qhax11/Shadow-Samurai-Showcase/README.md

 }
 ```

-- <ins>Event-Driven Exit:</ins> The state does not rely on a continuous tick to determine when to exit.
-Instead, it subscribes to the OnGameplayAbilityEndedWithDataBP delegate.
-Once the attack ability has completed its execution (e.g., the attack animation finishes), this delegate fires, triggering the ExitRequest and allowing the AI to transition to its next state.

-- <ins>Dynamic Binding:</ins> The MakeAttack() function is a key part of the process.
-It first attempts to activate the ability and, if successful, dynamically binds a callback to the ability's OnGameplayAbilityEndedWithDataBP delegate.
-This ensures the OnAttackAbilityEnded() function is called at the precise moment the attack concludes.
+- <ins>Dynamic Binding:</ins> The `MakeAttack()` function is a key part of the process.
+It first attempts to activate the ability and, if successful, dynamically `binds a callback` to the ability's `OnGameplayAbilityEndedWithDataBP` delegate.
+This ensures the `OnAttackAbilityEnded()` function is called at the precise moment the attack concludes.
 ```c++
 void UAttackStateBase::MakeAttack()
 {